Manufacturing work typically requires a lot of employees to be working on an assembly line.

 This can cause employees to burn out quickly, becoming disgruntled and unhappy.

-For these reasons, it is essential for employers and business owners to consider how the aesthetic design and color of their building can affect employee morale and overall moods throughout their shifts.
+For these reasons, it is essential for employers and business owners to consider how the aesthetic design and color of their building can affect employee morale and boost job satisfaction.

 One of the easiest design elements business owners can implement in their manufacturing facility is paint color.

-Simply choosing a color that brings out positivity, happiness, and optimism can truly boost employee morale.
+Simply choosing paint colors that bring out positivity, happiness, and optimism can truly boost employee morale.

 What Paint Colors Will Boost Employee Morale?

-Many studies have produced their own ideas and conclusions about which colors are most helpful when it comes to stimulating positive vibes in the workplace.
+Many studies have produced ideas and conclusions about which colors are most helpful for stimulating positive vibes in the workplace.

-Some of the most commonly agreed upon colors include yellow, green, blue and pink.
+Some of the most commonly agreed upon bright colors include yellow, green, blue, and pink.

-While on the job, studies show that the above wall colors solicited the best and most ideal human response.
+While on the job, studies show that the above combination of colors solicited the best and most ideal human response.

 Yellow